emgrotto/CS5800-Navigating-Portland/final_report.md

 Next, a graph was created utilizing the Networkx Python package.
 Networkx is a package designed specifically for building, utilizing and manipulating complex graphs/network structures.<sup>4</sup>

 This gave us an undirected, weighted graph with parameters shown below.
-As explained above, nodes are roda intersections, edges are road segments between intersections, and edge weights are the road segment lengths.
+As explained above, nodes are road intersections, edges are road segments between intersections, and edge weights are the road segment lengths.